• Home

 Ingredients

-• 1 can ( 20 oz.) crushed pineapple, drain and discard the juice
+• 1 can ( 20 oz.) crushed pineapple, canned water packed.
+Drain and discard the water/juice.

 • 1 ( 12 oz.) bag cranberries ( fresh or frozen but thawed)